 Current optoelectronic devices for light harvesting (or emission) are based on heterostructures of semiconducting or metallic compounds with different electronic properties.
 The efficiency and functionality of the device depends strongly on the rates of charge and energy transfer at the interfaces present in these complex structures and their ratio to other energy dissipation mechanisms.
 All these processes are transient effects, i.e. they occur for a finite amount of time after the system is photoexcited.
-Their complete understanding, and thus the ability to engineer increasingly efficient devices, requires spectroscopic techniques for the investigation of even deeply buried interfaces in a timeresolved fashion.
+Their complete understanding, and thus the ability to engineer increasingly efficient devices, requires spectroscopic techniques for the investigation of even deeply buried interfaces in a time-resolved fashion.

-Interfacial specificity can be obtained taking advantage of wave-mixing phenomena arising when the material interacts with incident light of high intensity via the second order polarization P(2)= ε0 χ (2) E2.
+Interfacial specificity can be obtained by taking advantage of wave-mixing phenomena arising when the material interacts with incident light of high intensity via the second order polarization P(2)= ε0 χ (2) E2.
 Sum frequency generation (SFG), for example, involves two incoming electric fields of frequency ω1 and ω2 and generates an outgoing field of frequency ωSFG= ω1 + ω2.
 As a consequence of the symmetry constraints on the third-rank tensor χ(2), which is zero in the bulk of media with inversion symmetry, the outgoing field is generated only at the interfaces, where the symmetry is intrinsically broken.
 Furthermore, P(2) peaks when one of the fields is resonant with an electronic or vibrational transition, making SFG a powerful technique for the spectroscopy of buried interfaces .
-It is commonly applied for vibrational spectroscopy.
+It is commonly applied to vibrational spectroscopy.
 Here, a broadband infrared beam, resonant with the vibrational transitions of interest, is up-converted by a second near IR beam, thus obtaining the whole vibrational spectrum of the interface at once.

 In order to perform spectroscopy of the electronic states at the interface we instead use a white-light continuum, while keeping the up-converting energy in the nearIR.
-Combining this probe technique with a third laser beam in a “pump-probe” scheme allows to achieve time resolution in the femtosecond range.
+Combining this probe technique with a third laser beam in a “pump-probe” scheme allows us to achieve time resolution in the femtosecond range.
 The sample is excited by a first laser pulse, the “pump”, which alters its optical and electronic properties.
-This pumpinduced changes affect the polarization and can be monitored by the SFG probe as a function of the time delay between the pump-sample and the probe-sample interaction.
+The pump induced changes affect the polarization and can be monitored by the SFG probe as a function of the time delay between the pump-sample and the probe-sample interaction.
 To our knowledge a time-resolved electronic SFG approach has been applied only to study liquid interfaces .

-Figure 1 shows a scheme of the experimental setup.
+Figure 1 shows a schematic of the experimental setup.
 The experiments are performed using a commercial, regeneratively amplified femtosecond (Ti:Sa) laser system (Coherent RegA) working at 40 kHz repetition rate, providing 800 nm light in pulses of 60 fs duration.
-50% of the power is used to generate the pump: An optical parametric amplifier (OPA) generates 2.05 eV photons, which are frequency doubled to achieve hνpump = 4.1 eV.
+50% of the power is used to generate the pump.
+An optical parametric amplifier (OPA) generates 2.05 eV photons, which are frequency doubled to achieve hνpump = 4.1 eV.
 The white light supercontinuum (WLC) ranging from 1.78 to 2.48 eV is generated by focusing 5% of the remaining power into a 3 mm thick sapphire crystal.
-The remaining 800 nm light is used as upconverting beam.
+The remaining 800 nm light is used as the upconverting beam.

 Figure 1 Scheme of the experimental setup showing the generation of the pump via parametric amplification and doubling, generation and compression of the WLC and detection scheme with Shamrock 303i and Newton EMCCD.